Huawei-APAC-Professional-Services/terraform-101-workshop/workshop/01_Getting_Started.md

     b.
 Using [WinSCP](https://winscp.net/eng/download.php) Tool <br>

-    Once you have done editing the source code, you can use [WinSCP](https://winscp.net/eng/download.php) Tool to transfer the files from local machine to the remote host as below. <br>
+    Once you have done editing the source code, you can use [WinSCP](https://winscp.net/eng/download.php) Tool to transfer the files from local machine to the remote host as below.
+Enter the ECS credentials as prompted, the default value is **Huawei@123**. <br>

     *<p align="center"> ![figure2.5](./images/2.5.png) </p>*